At a glance

 Anyway, I hope this adds some context to my slides.
 Thanks again to all the organisers and the attendees, and please leave your feedback on Joind.in or drop a note in this page!

 has been working with large enterprise UK companies

-for the past years and is now CTO at DataSift
+for the past 10+ years and is currently CTO

 He's an international conference speaker